• Pain after placing an implant is normal. It may last for about 3 days and is similar to the sensations after tooth extraction.

 Take advantage of home remedies for pain

 You can numb discomfort during the first days after the procedure by using ice packs.
-Place them on your face close to the area of the implant, 30 minutes on, 30 minutes off.
+Place them on your face, close to the implant, for 30 minutes on, 30 minutes off.

-Bite down on a moistened tea bag if you feel the taste of blood in your mouth.
+Bite down on a moistened tea bag if you feel a metallic taste in your mouth.
 The tannic acid helps constrict vessels.

 Use a warm (but not hot) saltwater solution to rinse your mouth after every meal.
-You might want to avoid the implant site when brushing due to irritation in the gums.
+You should avoid the implant site when brushing to prevent gum irritation.
 This solution can help remove food debris and prevent it from breaking down on your teeth and soft tissues.

 Stick to an appropriate diet

-Hard and sticky snacks are out of the question for a few weeks after the procedure.
-Eat soft foods or even blend whatever you feel may be uncomfortable to chew.
-Still, keep your diet full of vitamins and nutrients which help your body heal quickly and efficiently.
+Hard and sticky snacks are off-limits for a few weeks after the procedure.
+Eat soft foods, or even blend whatever you feel is uncomfortable to chew.
+Still, keep your diet rich in vitamins and nutrients, which help your body heal quickly and efficiently.

 Refrain from smoking and alcohol

 Smoking is just about the worst thing you could do when it comes to your dental implant.
 Cigarettes slow down healing and make your mouth vulnerable to infections.
-It is imperative that you quit smoking for at least 2 months after your implant surgery.
+You must quit smoking for at least 2 months after your implant surgery.

 Alcohol can likewise impede healing.
 The first 72 hours are when you should not touch it at all.
 After that, try not to binge drink at least, and adhere to official recommendations as to units per day.